menu

 University City is a densely urban neighborhood (based on population density) located in Philadelphia, Pennsylvania.

 University City real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) apartment complexes/high-rise apartments and small apartment buildings.
 Most of the residential real estate is renter occupied.
 Many of the residences in the University City neighborhood are newer, built in 2000 or more recently.
-A number of residences were also built between 1970 and 1999.
+A number of residences were also built before 1940.

 Notable & Unique Neighborhood Characteristics